joshwalawender/whac.github.io/README.md

 ## Membership

 There's no formal membership in WHAC.
-The club communication is built around our [Yahoo!
-Group](https://groups.yahoo.com/neo/groups/whac/conversations/messages).
+The club communication is built around our [Groups.io Group](https://groups.io/g/WHAC).
 If you'd like to "join" the club, sign up for that email group.